 Melissa Verdier Pastel and Watercolor Painter

-Melissa Verdier became an art teacher upon receiving a Bachelor of Arts degree from Briarcliff College, NY, and M.A. at Western Connecticut State University at Danbury.
-She continued fine art studies at SUNY Puchase, NY, as well as through travels throughout the U.S. and abroad.
-Verdier has worked in various media with a focus on figure and landscape studies doing studio work and independent studies in watercolor, printmaking, and pastel.
+Melissa Verdier is an Adjunct Member of ACGOW.
+She became an art teacher upon receiving a Bachelor of Arts degree from Briarcliff College, N.Y. and a Master of Arts degree at Western Connecticut State University in Danbury.
+She continued fine art studies at SUNY Purchase, N.Y., as well as through travels throughout the U.S. and abroad.
+Verdier has worked in various media with a focus on figure and landscape studies doing studio work and independent studies in watercolor, printmaking and pastel.

-“I was fortunate to enjoy art at a very young age while observing my father working in oils.
-He was a writer by trade but artist at heart.
+She writes, “I was fortunate to enjoy art at a very young age while observing my father working in oils.
+He was a writer by trade but an artist at heart.
 Our many museum visits encouraged my creative side to discover my own styles.
-My paintings have mainly featured landscapes, waterscapes, and places where I have traveled or lived.
-My use of analogous colors (three colors close to each other on the color wheel) creates a calming and painterly effect."
+My paintings have mainly featured landscapes, waterscapes and places where I have traveled or lived.
+My use of analogous colors creates a calming and painterly effect."